JurajNyiri/PlexMeetsHomeAssistant/.github/ISSUE_TEMPLATE/bug_report.md

 [ ] I am running Home Assistant on HTTP protocol
 [ ] I am running BOTH Home Assistant AND Plex on HTTPS protocol [ ] My Plex server is accessible through protocol, port and ip/hostname I have specified for the card.
+[ ] My Plex server is running on HTTPS and has a valid certificate.

 **Version**
 Replace this text with version of card you are using.